Patchethium/Anthe/README.md

 ## License

-This repository (GUI of Anthe) is released under GNU General Public License Version 3.
+This repository (GUI of Anthe) is released under Apache License, version 2.0.

 ## About the name